 ALICE Action Network

-Over the course of six months, the ALICE Action Network was established.
 The Network began with twelve forums that included corporate partners, small business owners, non-profit leaders, industry groups, unions, and grassroots advocates, and ALICE workers.

 At each forum, the United Way of Northern New Jersey engaged participants in a conversation about ALICE in the workplace.
 Each discussion included efforts to understand the challenges that ALICE households confront, and to brainstorm about a range of workplace, community, and public policy-based strategies and solutions.

 The result was a wealth of understanding about the reasons why lower income workers struggle, and some sharing of projects, pilots, and policies that New Jersey companies have implemented to address those concerns.
 Visit the employee strategies section of this website to learn more about those efforts.

 Contact Our Staff

 Stephanie Hoopes, Ph.D.

 This body of advisors consists of a diverse group of business leaders who passionately support the project and commit to improving their workplace culture and policies to better support ALICE.
 The committee helps guide the direction and the specific deliverables of the project.
 The individuals involved in this committee generously contribute their time and expertise, providing invaluable support, guidance, and leadership for bettering workplace conditions for ALICE employees.

 Employer Outreach and Partnerships New Jersey Council of Community Colleges

 Retired Chief Human